ShefaliGups11/ns-3-dev-git/src/internet/doc/tcp.rst

     {
       ECN_DISABLED = 0, //!< ECN disabled traffic
-      ECN_IDLE,         //!< ECN is enabled but currently there is no action pertaining to ECE or CWR to be taken ECN_CE_RCVD,      //!< This state indicates that the receiver has received a packet with CE bit set in IP header ECN_ECE_SENT,     //!< This state indicates that the receiver has sent an ACK with ECE bit set in TCP header ECN_ECE_RCVD,     //!< This state indicates that the sender has received an ACK with ECE bit set in TCP header ECN_CWR_SENT      //!< This state indicates that the sender has reduced the congestion window, and sent a packet with CWR bit set in TCP header } EcnStates_t;
+      ECN_IDLE,         //!< ECN is enabled but currently there is no action pertaining to ECE or CWR to be taken ECN_CE_RCVD,      //!< Last packet received had CE bit set in IP header ECN_SENDING_ECE,  //!< Receiver sends an ACK with ECE bit set in TCP header ECN_ECE_RCVD,     //!< Last ACK received had ECE bit set in TCP header ECN_CWR_SENT      //!< Sender has reduced the congestion window, and sent a packet with CWR bit set in TCP header.
+This is used for tracing.
+    } EcnStates_t;

 The following are some important ECN parameters
   // ECN parameters
-  bool                     m_ecn;             //!< Socket ECN capability
+  bool                     m_useEcn;          //!< Socket ECN capability
   TracedValue<EcnStates_t> m_ecnState;        //!< Current ECN State, represented as combination of EcnState values TracedValue<SequenceNumber32> m_ecnEchoSeq; //< Sequence number of the last received   ECN Echo